itsdavide/behavioral-portfolio/README.md

 # behavioral-portfolio
 Optimization code for the paper:

-A. Cinfrignini, D. Petturiti and B. Vantaggi.
-Behavioral dynamic portfolio selection with S-shaped utility and epsilon-contaminations. **European Journal of Operational Research**, Accepted, 2025.
+A. Cinfrignini, D. Petturiti and B. Vantaggi. _Behavioral dynamic portfolio selection with S-shaped utility and epsilon-contaminations_. **European Journal of Operational Research**, Accepted, 2025.

 # Requirements